rdigua/jay_lib/README.md

 # jay_lib
 The lib for me to help remember in used of functions and style about Rust.

+I lie on my back in the world, without a house, without a tent, with free, without worry, and my life is worth the moment.

 ## Usage
 Add this to your Cargo.toml:
 [dependencies]